franklang/change36x-starter-theme/readme.md

 **Please note :** there's a whole lot of characters replacement going on within the gulpfile.
 That's because of Change 3.6.x CSS parser being picky with the double-quotes (").
 You might not need the following when working with another CMS.

 **Please note 2.:** you might not need this trick anymore, even when working with Change CMS.
-If you get trouble with getting some of your styles to apply (especially with SCSS files imported **after** style declarations that involve characters replacement), try removing those characters replacement instructions from the gulpfile.
+If you get in trouble with applying some of your styles (especially with SCSS files imported **after** style declarations that involve characters replacement), try removing those characters replacement instructions from the gulpfile.

 **Please note 3.:** characters replacement now commented by default in the gulpfile!